-SS2041 INTRODUCTION TO SPACE (4 - 1).
+SS2041 INTRODUCTION TO SPACE (4-1).

-Introduction to space mission analysis and the missions that can be performed by space missions with emphasis on those providing support to the military.
-Topics usually covered are: orbital mechanics, space policy and organization, navigation, communications, SIGINT, imagery and surveillance.
+Introduction to space mission analysis and the missions that can be performed from space with emphasis on those providing support to the military.
+Topics usually covered are include: The process of space mission analysis and design, orbital mechanics, space policy and organization, space environment, reliable systems, and the space mission.